keijiro/NoiseShader/README.md

 ![gif](https://github.com/user-attachments/assets/de57f3c3-8412-4c7e-89b2-a82486e6b216)

-**NoiseShader** is a Unity package that provides 2D/3D gradient noise functions written HLSL.
-These functions are ported from the [webgl-noise] library, originally developed by Stefan Gustavson and Ahima Arts.
+**NoiseShader** is a Unity package that provides gradient noise functions written in HLSL.
+Most of these functions are ported from the [webgl-noise] library, originally developed by Stefan Gustavson and Ahima Arts.

 [webgl-noise]: https://github.com/stegu/webgl-noise